startup-dreamer/worm-deployer/smart-contracts/README.md

 > [!WARNING]
 > This is a proof of concept developed for the [Wormhole Hackathon](https://www.encode.club/encode-wormhole-hackathon).
-This is a project driven by personal interest and is currently in an experimental stage (Still people are using the deployer).
+This is a project driven by personal interest and is currently in an experimental stage (Although people are using it).
 Use with caution, as mainnet deployment is still under active development.
 <div align="center">
   <h1>Worm-Deployer</h1>